asarejonas/HTML_CSS/README.md

-# A repository of some projects using HTML and CSS
+# A repository of some projects using HTML, CSS and JavaScript